Centennial High School

 Dominique Williams – 2nd Team All SIC Team

 Olivia Haney (Post) – Rebounding, inside presence, always there to pick up her teammates

 Marissa Ingersoll (F) – Rebounding, hustle, and a willingness to do whatever the team needed

 Photo By: Steve Conner - #3 Tori Williams

 Written by: Ryan Lee

-A goal for the Patriots this season is be more balanced on both ends of the floor and be playing to their full ability collectively come district tournament time.
-If they can learn to play together as one unit, making the state tournament will be in the cards for these talented lady Patriots.
+A goal for the Patriots this season is to be more balanced on both ends of the floor and play to their full potential individually and collectively.
+If they can learn from their disappointments the last couple of seasons and come together as a unit, being Champions again will be a strong possibility for these lady Patriots.